Bluetooth Not Working on Windows 11: Safe Fixes

 - 1Open Bluetooth devices.

-- 2Remove the affected device.
+- 2Select the problem device.

-- 3Put the accessory into pairing mode.
+- 4Restart the accessory pairing mode.

 Expected result